The SpongeBob SquarePants Movie: Critical response

 David Edelstein of Slate criticized the film's plot, calling it a "big, heavy anchor of a story structure to weigh him down."
-Mike Clark of USA Today called it "harmlessly off-the-cuff — but facing far more pedigreed multiplex competition — SpongeBob barely rates as OK when compared with The Incredibles."
+Mike Clark of USA Today called it "harmlessly off-the-cuff—but facing far more pedigreed multiplex competition—SpongeBob barely rates as OK when compared with The Incredibles."
 A reviewer noted in Time Out London, "Anyone expecting anything more risky will be sadly disappointed."
 In his Variety review, Todd McCarthy said the film "takes on rather too much water during its extended feature-length submersion."

-While the film received mostly positive reviews from critics and fans of the show, it is considered a turning point in the show's history; many fans believe that the television series has declined in quality since the film's release.
-While episodes aired before the film were praised for their "uncanny brilliance", those aired after the film have been called "kid-pandering attention-waster[s]", "tedious", "boring", "dreck", a "depressing plateau of mediocrity" and "laugh-skimpy."
-After the film's release, fans "began to turn away from the show," causing fansites to "bec[ome] deserted."
-Some fans believe that the show's 2012 ratings decline correlates with a decline in quality, and "whatever fan support [the show] enjoys is not enough" to save it from its slide in ratings.
-This was because Stephen Hillenburg and many writers left the show.